 Number of Contacts Between Tropocollagen Strands

 Table 2, Shows the average number of contacts with the number of contacts per tropocollagen in the proline- and hydroxyproline-rich tropocollagen strands in both hexameric and heptameric forms.
-The hydroxyproline-rich hexamer had an average of 6491 contacts, with 1081 contacts per tropocollagen.
-In contrast, the hydroxyproline-rich heptamer had an average of 7743 contacts, with 1106 contacts per tropocollagen.
-The proline-rich hexamer had an average of 5156 contacts, with 859 contacts per tropocollagen, while the proline-rich heptamer had an average of 6841 contacts, with 977 contacts per tropocollagen.
+The hydroxyproline-rich hexamer had an average of 6491 contacts, with 1081 contacts per tropocollagen strand.
+Meanwhile, the hydroxyproline-rich heptamer had an average of 7743 contacts, with 1106 contacts per tropocollagen strand.
+The proline-rich hexamer had an average of 5156 contacts, with 859 contacts per tropocollagen strand, while the proline-rich heptamer had an average of 6841 contacts, with 977 contacts per tropocollagen strand.

 Table 2.
 The average number of contacts with a number of contacts per tropocollagen was observed in three runs for each tropocollagen system: hydroxyproline-rich hexamer, proline-rich hexamer, hydroxyproline-rich heptamer, and proline-rich heptamer.